-32. Quarterly Reports.
+- 32. Quarterly Reports.
 Beginning one (1) Month after the first Calendar Quarter following the Effective Date of this Consent Decree, and one (1) Month after each Calendar Quarter thereafter until termination of the Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and comment a Quarterly Report.
 Such Quarterly Reports shall include the date, time, location, source, estimated duration, estimated volume, receiving water (if any), and cause of all SSOs occurring in the previous Calendar Quarter.
-In reporting such data, Miami-Dade shall provide the information in a tabulated electronic format (e.g., Excel spreadsheet) as it deems appropriate.

-33. Semi-Annual Reports.
-Beginning one (1) Month after the first two (2) Calendar Quarters following the Effective Date of this Consent Decree, and one (1) Month after each subsequent two (2) Calendar Quarters until termination of the Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and comment a Semi-Annual Report.
+In reporting such data, Miami-Dade shall provide the information in a tabulated electronic format (e.g., Excel spreadsheet) as it deems appropriate. - Quarters following the Effective Date of this Consent Decree, and one (1) Month after each subsequent two (2) Calendar Quarters until termination of the Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and comment a Semi-Annual Report.
 Six (6) years from the Effective Date of this Consent Decree and each subsequent year until termination, the United States, FDEP, and Miami-Dade agree to consider whether to discontinue the Semi-Annual Reports.
-If the United States, FDEP, and Miami-Dade agree to discontinue the Semi-Annual Reports, such modification shall be considered a non-material change to this Consent Decree pursuant to Section XIX (Modification); and the information required in Subparagraphs 33(a) and (b) below shall then be included in each Annual Report submitted pursuant to Paragraph 34 and shall cover the applicable Calendar Year rather than two (2) Calendar Quarters.
+If the United States, FDEP, and Miami-Dade agree to discontinue the Semi-Annual Reports, such modification shall be considered a non-material change to this Consent Decree pursuant to Section XX (Modification); and the information required in Subparagraphs 33(a) through (d) below shall then be included in each Annual Report submitted pursuant to Paragraph 34 and shall cover the applicable Calendar Year rather than two (2) Calendar Quarters.
 Each Semi-Annual Report shall include, at a minimum:

-(a).
+- (a).
 A description of projects and activities completed and milestones achieved during the previous two (2) Calendar Quarters pursuant to the requirements of this Consent Decree, in Gantt chart or similar format, including a description of the status of compliance or non-compliance with the requirements of this Consent Decree and, if applicable, the reasons for non-compliance.
 If any non-compliance cannot be fully explained at the time the report is due, Miami-Dade shall include a statement to that effect in the report.
-Miami-Dade shall investigate to determine the cause of the non-compliance and then shall submit an amendment to the report, including a full explanation of the cause of the non-compliance, within thirty (30) Days after submission of the report.

-(b).
-A summary of significant projects and activities anticipated to be performed, and milestones anticipated to be achieved, in the successive two (2) Calendar Quarters to comply with the requirements of this Consent Decree, in Gantt chart or similar format.
+Miami-Dade shall investigate to determine the cause of the non-compliance and then shall submit an amendment to the report, including a full explanation of the cause of the non-compliance, within thirty (30) Days after submission of the report. - (b).
+A summary of significant projects and activities anticipated to be performed, and milestones anticipated to be achieved, in the successive two (2) Calendar Quarters to comply with the requirements of this Consent Decree, in Gantt chart or similar format. - (c).
+The amount, recipient and date of any transfer or use during the previous two (2) Calendar Quarters of funds obtained by Miami-Dade from the collection of sewer rates for any purpose not related to the management, operation or maintenance of the Sewer System or to any capital improvement needs of the Sewer System that is required to be tracked and reported pursuant to the Financial Analysis Program set forth in Subparagraph 19(k)(v) of this Consent Decree. - (d).

-(c).
 Any additional information Miami-Dade determines is appropriate to demonstrate that Miami-Dade is implementing the remedial actions required under this Consent Decree in an adequate and timely manner.